Ensign-College/survival-admin-portal/README.md

 - [csta02@ensign.net](mailto:csta02@ensign.net)
 - [csta03@ensign.net](mailto:csta03@ensign.net)
 - [itta02@ensign.net](mailto:itta02@ensign.net)

+5. Download from firebase a Private Key (.json) and name it firebase.json, copy that in the api folder.

-5. Start the Development Server
+6. Start the Development Server
 Run the following command to start the development server:

 ```